department-of-veterans-affairs/vets-design-system-documentation/src/_components/button/index.md

 * **Avoid using many primary buttons on a single page or section.** Pages with many primary buttons reduces their impact and make it harder for users to know what to do next.
 * **Arrows are reserved.** Arrow icons should only appear for "Back" and "Continue" buttons that appear in forms.
 * **Use icons only when necessary.** [Icons]({{ site.baseurl }}/foundation/icons) can be used in buttons when additional clarity is required and the icon is highly relevant to the action.
 Icons should not be used for decoration.
+Note that va-button does not support iconography, but has some variations that use an icon.
+Use of icons in buttons will be made on a case-by-case basis.
+If you feel you need an icon for a button, [follow the process for requesting a new icon]({{ site.baseurl }}/foundation/icons#requesting-a-new-icon) .
 * **Avoid disabling buttons.** [Disabling buttons is strongly discouraged.](#do-not-disable-buttons)

 ### Choosing between variations